Baltimore County Woman Viciously Slaps Young Children In Disturbing Abuse Video

 The graphic ordeal can be seen below.
 Please be advised that the following visual may be disturbing to some viewers.

 Macijeski reportedly relayed to investigators that the woman in the video texted him the violent clip late Wednesday night, but didn’t explain why she did so.
 On Thursday morning, Baltimore County police detectives were said to have visited the home of the woman in the video, where she was questioned but not arrested or charged with any crime.
-Nonetheless, officers confirmed to the Post that the two minor children were removed from the residence and placed into state DCS care.
+Nonetheless, officers confirmed to the Post that the two minor children were removed from a residence as a precaution and placed into the care of the Department of Social Services.

 Program and policy director of the Baltimore Child Abuse Center, Drew Fidler, explained to the publication how the outcry from the public at-large who saw the video led to the center receiving more than 200 emails in relation to the Baltimore County woman.